File Change Monitor

 - Restore from a clean backup

-- Re-scan file integrity to confirm recovery
+- Re-scan with File Change Monitor to confirm recovery

 Email Notifications